barsoom/devbook/styleguide/README.md

 We try not to waste space in this guide repeating widely accepted idioms (e.g. 2 space indent in Ruby), but only things we've had trouble with or been undecided on.

+## How to change this styleguide

+If anyone in the team wants to add, change or remove something, they bring it up on our weekly Friday meeting.

+Everyone makes their case if they have one, and we decide by consensus – but typically the minority will fold.

+You can demand that someone should follow a rule in this styleguide until it has been changed this way, even if they disagree with it.

 ---
 ### General